 In Montana, the legal name for a divorce is a "dissolution of marriage."

 The Parties to the Dissolution

-The wife and husband are called "the parties to the dissolution."
+Spouse 1 and spouse 2 are called "the parties to the dissolution."

 The Petitioner is the party who first asks the court for a dissolution.
 The Petitioner asks the court for a dissolution by filing a Petition for Dissolution with the court.

 You only can get a dissolution in Montana if Montana has jurisdiction over your case.
 Montana has jurisdiction to rule on your dissolution if you have resided in Montana for at least 90 days prior to getting your dissolution (M.C.A. § 40-4-104).

 If there are children of the marriage who are under 18 years old, the children must have resided in Montana for at least six months before you can file for a dissolution in the state.
 There are a few exceptions, but, generally, Montana courts do not have jurisdiction to make judgments regarding the children unless they have resided in the state for at least six months (M.C.A. § 40-4-211).

 How Does the Court Decide If You Should Get a Dissolution?

 The legal reasons you must show to get a dissolution are called the grounds for dissolution.
 In Montana, the ground for dissolution is "an irretrievable breakdown in the marriage" (M.C.A. § 40-4-107).
 When you ask the court for a dissolution, you must state in the Petition that there is an irretrievable breakdown in the marriage.
 In order to show that there is an irretrievable breakdown, you must tell the court that either (1) you have lived separate and apart for 180 days prior to filing for the dissolution, or (2) that there is serious marital discord which adversely affects the attitude of one of the parties (M.C.A.
 40-4-104).